 John William "Emery" Younkin was born on Sept.
-16, 1881 near Kingwood, Somerset County, PA, the son of Daniel M. and Elmira (Zimmerman) Younkin.
-Enduring the deaths of his wife and daughter, and surviving a maiming workplace injury, he was employed for nearly a half-century with the Baltimore & Ohio Railroad.
+16, 1881 near Kingwood, Somerset County, PA, the son of Daniel Martin and Elmira (Zimmerman) Younkin.
+Enduring the deaths of his first wife and teenage daughter, and surviving a maiming workplace injury, he was employed for nearly a half-century with the Baltimore & Ohio Railroad.

 In 1898, Emery began working for the B&O as a "hostler" at Rockwood, and later was promoted to brakeman.
 While at work on the Somerset & Cambria Branch of the railroad at Somerset, however, in early March 1903, he was injured in a terrible, crippling accident.
 Reported the Connellsville Courier: "He was out on his first regular trip as brakeman, and while the train was shifting at Somerset station a sudden starting of the engine threw Younkin from the top of a box car to the ground.
 The car passed over his left leg at the ankle, crushing the foot off and over the side on his right foot, crushing it badly and severing three toes."